 About Violette de Mazia

 In 1926, Dr. Barnes offered de Mazia a position at the Foundation.
 Over the years, she coauthored several books with Dr. Barnes and was hugely influential in the evolving educational philosophy.
-In 1950, shortly before Dr. Barnes’s death, de Mazia was appointed director of education for the Foundation.
+In 1951, de Mazia was appointed director of education following the death of Dr. Barnes.
 She served as a trustee from 1935 to 1966, when, after Mrs. Barnes’s death, she became the vice president of the Board of Trustees.
 De Mazia taught at the Barnes until her retirement in May 1987.

 In April 2015, the Barnes and the Violette de Mazia Foundation announced a plan to affiliate their education programs and establish the Barnes–de Mazia Education Endowment Fund.